-Students will be informed of class offerings via email, morning assembly, and postings on the announcement board.
+Students will be informed of class offerings via email and morning assembly.

 Students are expected to remain in their chosen activity for the entire term.

 Independent contracts will be made available for those who participate in out of school lessons or competitions.
 These contracts must be signed by parents as well as by the student's advisor.
 Rhode Island requires 100 minutes of physical education per week.